EcoDynIZW/Sollmann-Caro-2026-Coconut-crab-PVA/README.md

-# Data and code for "The future of the last stronghold of coconut crabs in East Africa", Sollmann, R., Caro, T. (submitted).
+# Data and code for "The future of the last stronghold of coconut crabs in East Africa"
 ---

 DOI repository: TBD